-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Yes/Nick Cat B 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-XXXXNo If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes/No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-XXX No) If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes/No (ii) Did this work involve any changes to the window or door openings?
-Yes/No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solic agent. itor or estate
+MALATON Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Please select Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Please select 5.
+Alterations/Additions/Extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example provision of an extra bath/shower room, toilet or bedroom)?
+If you have answered yes, please describe below the changes which you have made: Please select (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them.
+Please select b.
+Have you had replacement windows, doors, patio doors or double-glazing installed in your property?
+If you have answered yes, please answer the three questions below: Please select (i) Were the replacements the same shape and type as the ones you replaced?
+Please select (ii) Did this work involve any changes to the window or door openings?
+Please select

-7. Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom). ¥ĕš/No/) Raintet If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central heating system?
-Yes/No If you have answered yes, please give details of the company with which you have a maintenance contract: 1 (iii) When was your maintenance agreement last renewed?
+7. Central heating Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Please select If you have answered yes or partial - what kind of central heating is there?
+No (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. 8.
-(Please provide the month and year).
-Yesiniox (Please provide the month and year).
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is Yes/NXX 9. a.
-(Please provide the month and year).
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes/NXX X&X(No) 9.
-(Please provide the month and year).
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your 9.
-(Please provide the month and year).
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding жежио a.
-Please tick which services are connected to your property and give details of the supplier:
+Energy Performance Certificate Does your property have an Energy Performance Certificate, which is less than 10 years old?
+Please select Issues that may have affected your property • Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Please select If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Please select

+b.
+Are you aware of the existence of asbes Please select

+If you have answered yes, please give of details: NI.

+INO

-10. Services ----- ----------
+10. Services Services

+a.
+Please tick which services are connecte supplier: ed to your prope rty and give details of the

 Services Connected Supplier

 Gas or liquid petroleum gas

-Water mains or private water supply V Everflow
+Water mains or private water supply A Scotton Water

-Electricity / Octopus Energy
+Electricity Ø OVO

-Mains drainage / Everflow
+Mains drainage

-Telephone Shell Energy
+Telephone

 Cable TV or satellite

-Broadband / Shell Energy
+Broadband

-V Alb.
+b.
 Is there a septic tank system at your property?
+Please select

-YeskNo) If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank?
-Yes/No/ Don't know (ii) Do you have a maintenance contract for your septic tank?
-Yes/No If you have answered yes, please give details of the company with which you have a maintenance contract:
+If you have answered yes, please answ er the two ques tions below: No

+(i) Do you have appropriate consents fo Please select

+(ii) Do you have a maintenance contract If you have answered yes, please give of have a maintenance contract: Please select